tetsu-koba/text2opus/README.md

 2023/02/25 20:44:36   text2opus -l [languageCode (ex. 'en-US')]
 ```

-To convert a text file into opus audio file, just do:
+To convert a text file into opus audio file, simpley run:

 ```
 $ text2opus hello.txt hello.opus
 ```

 You can specify a voice name as the 3rd paramater.

 ```
 $ text2opus hello.txt hello_sa.opus en-US-Standard-A
 ```

-You can see the list of voices with the `-l' option.
+To see the list of available voices, use the -l option.

 ```
 $ text2opus -l en-US |head